sci-oer/automated-builder/README.md

 - a customized wiki title

 There are a number of configuration options that can be specified when building the customized container.
-Run `./build.py --help` to see a complete list of configuration options and how they can be used.
+Run `scioer-builder --help` to see a complete list of configuration options and how they can be used.

 All the options are optional, if one is left out then no content will be configured.

-There are currently two methods that can be used to create a customized image.
+There are currently three methods that can be used to create a customized image.

+1. Using the published `scioer-builder` package (preferred)
-1. Using a prebuilt docker command
+2. Using a prebuilt docker image
-2. running the `./build.py` script directly
+3. Calling the `scioer_builder/cli.py` script directly

 ### Using Docker